 What are the QS Student City rankings?

-The annual QS World University Rankings are considered one the most widely read and authoritative education rankings out there, and back in 2014 they started releasing an annual Student Cities Ranking, too.
+The annual QS World University Rankings are considered one the most widely read and authoritative education rankings out there, and back in 2014, they also started releasing an annual Student Cities Ranking.

-Every year they list the top 120 cities that offer the best student experience, based on a number of factors.
-These are:
+Every year they list over 100 cities that offer the best student experience, based on a number of factors:

 - University rankings – The quality and number of institutions in that city